RyanKennon/Okta-Tenant-Setup/README.md

 ---

 ### 12) Create an Authenticator Enrollment Policy and Configure Enrollment Rule

+Authenticator enrollment policies control which authentication methods users are permitted to enroll in and under what conditions.
+Configuring a dedicated enrollment policy for Kennon Technologies employees ensures that authenticator registration is governed by organizational policy rather than left to individual user preference.

 1. Open the **Security** tab then select **Authenticators**
 2. Select the **Enrollments** tab then select **Add a Policy**